 * Please ensure that you choose the section of the UK that you are living in (England, Scotland, Northern Ireland or Wales) as the guidance may change.

 - Resolution is an organisation that can also assist you in navigating your way to the right legal advice for your situation.
-They have helpful sections and lots of guides on separating for married couples, cohabitees and issues around children on their website, which you can visit by following this link.
+They have helpful sections and lots of guides on separating for married couples, cohabitees and issues around children on the Resolution website.

 - The Law Society or The Law Society of Scotland can help you to find a solicitor local to you.
-In addition, the website has a section on common legal issues.
+In addition, The Law Society website has a section on common legal issues.

 - Advice Now is an independent, not-for-profit website, run by the charity Law for Life: the Foundation for Public Legal Education.

 - The Child Law Advice Service provides legal advice and information on family, child and education law affecting children and families in England.
-This service is provided via this link and is packed with how to guides and information pages.
 In addition they have a website called Law Stuff dedicated to providing advice and assistance to young people.

 - Armed Forces Legal Action was established in 2013 and is a nationwide network of legal service providers committed to providing discounted legal services to Armed Forces personnel and their families.
-More information can be accessed on the website.
+More information can be accessed on the armed forces legal action website.